What is UI/UX Design? Difference between UI and UX Design

 User Experience (UX) design is all about making websites easy and enjoyable for people to use.

-UX designers work on making sure that when people visit a website, they have a good experience and can find what they need easily.
-To do this, designers use a mix of technical skills (like understanding how websites work) and practical skills (like knowing what people want and need).
+UX designers are responsible for making sure when people go to a website they’re having a good experience and can get to what they need.
+This means the designers combines technical skills (like how websites work) and practical skills (what people want and need) to do this.

 UX Roles and Responsibilities